DeMonA1/MyBlog__Django/README.md

         Next, you edit the migrations file adding into it operations field:
             TriagramExtension()

+    To send share-letter not using email, use EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend' into settings.

 You have to create .env file with:
 EMAIL_HOST_USER=<example@gmail.com>
 EMAIL_HOST_PASSWORD=from google apppasswords